sharduul/chalk/_posts/2017-11-06-kendo-multi-select-widget.md

 Above article shows how easy it is to use Kendo's multi-select widget in your AngularJS application.
 Kendo gives a lot of control to extend and customize the widget as per your needs.
 Visit the [Kendo Multiselect widget](http://demos.telerik.com/kendo-ui/multiselect/angular) for playing around with the control.

 Let us know if the article was helpful to get started.
 Also, please leave a comment if you think we can improve our articles in any way.

+Also, don't forget to check out [how to create Gmail like multi-select control in AngularJS](http://ngninja.com/posts/angular-gmail-multi-select-control).